AzuredBlue/mpv-anilist-updater/README.md

 A script for MPV that automatically updates your AniList based on the file you just watched.

 > [!IMPORTANT]
 > The anime must be set to "watching" or "planning".
-AniList API can't update an anime if its not in the user's library.<br>
+This is done in order to prevent updating the wrong show.<br>
 > It will not update if you are rewatching an episode.

 > [!TIP]